-If you’ve been arrested for a crime, the time to act is now.
-As criminal defense attorneys, J.D.
+If you’ve been arrested for a crime, the time to find an experienced criminal defense lawyer is now.
+The attorneys at J.D.
 Silva & Associates understand there are few things more overwhelming than facing criminal charges.
 From the moment you come to us, you can trust that we will work tirelessly to build the best possible case on your behalf.

 An arrest is not a conviction, and there is still hope to secure your rights and freedom.
-When you work with us, you get more than just a defense attorney.
-You get an advocate.
-You get someone who will be there by your side—every step of the way.
-Someone to guide you, to look out for you, and fight for the best possible outcome.
+When you work with a J.D.
+Silva and Associates you get more than just another attorney.
+As your criminal defense attorneys, you get an advocate that will be there by your side—every step of the way.
+Someone to guide you, to look out for you, and fight for your best possible outcome.

-Under Texas law, it is illegal to possess, distribute, manufacture, cultivate, or traffic illegal drugs, synthetic drugs, or controlled substances.
+Drug Crimes – Under Texas law, it is illegal to possess, distribute, manufacture, cultivate, or traffic illegal drugs, synthetic drugs, or controlled substances.
 This also includes the possession of prescription drugs without a lawful prescription and the possession of drug paraphernalia.
-Some of the most common drugs involved in drug crimes are marijuana, cocaine, heroin, methamphetamines, LSD (lysergic acid diethylamide, commonly referred to as acid), and ecstasy.
+Some of the most common drugs are arrested for include marijuana, cocaine, heroin, methamphetamines, LSD (lysergic acid diethylamide, commonly referred to as acid), and ecstasy.
 At J.D.
-Silva & Associates, we help clients charged with:
+Silva & Associates, our attorneys can provide criminal defense for clients charged with:

 - Possession of a controlled substance